mayankthole/Dhan-MCP-Trades/README.md

 ## Using the Assistant

-Once a tool is running, you can interact with it using natural language.
-Here are some example commands:
+📈 Expanded Example Trading Commands
+🛒 Basic Order Placement

-- "Buy 10 shares of HDFC Bank at market price"
+"Buy 10 shares of Infosys at market price"

+"Sell 5 shares of TCS at limit price of ₹3500"

+"Place a GTT order to buy 20 shares of HDFC Bank at ₹1450"

+🎯 Orders with Stop-Loss and Targets
-- "Place a super order to buy 5 shares of Reliance with 2% target and 1% stop-loss"
+"Buy Reliance with 2% target and 1% stop-loss"

+"Place a trailing stop-loss buy order for Tata Motors"

+"Short sell Axis Bank with 5% target and 2% stop-loss"

+🌙 After-Market & Scheduled Orders
-- "Create an after-market order to buy 15 shares of TCS at 3500 rupees"
+"Create an after-market order to buy 100 shares of ONGC at ₹180"

+"Schedule a buy order for Tech Mahindra tomorrow at 9:15 AM"

+💼 Account Insights
-- "What are my current holdings?"
+"What are my current holdings?"

-- "Check my available balance"
+"Check my available balance and margin"

-- "Show me my open positions"
+"Show me my open positions and unrealized profits"

+📊 Portfolio & P&L Analysis
+"Analyze my portfolio performance this month"

+"Give me a P&L report on all banking sector trades"

+"What was my best-performing stock in the last 30 days?"

+🤖 Smart, Context-Aware Voice Commands
+"Buy all PSU bank stocks"

+"Short all private sector banks today"

+"Go long on top 5 Nifty IT companies"

+"Buy 2 shares of the company whose promoter's son just had a grand wedding"

+"Tail the stop-loss of all chemical sector stocks"

+📌 Contextual & Thematic Trading
+"Buy all companies headquartered in Mumbai"

+"Buy companies where promoter stake is increasing quarter-on-quarter"

+"Short all companies dependent heavily on China for raw materials"

+"Buy the top 5 companies based on market cap in India"

+📈 Technical Signal-Based Trading
+"Buy breakout stocks above 200-day moving average"

+"Short stocks that broke below lower Bollinger Band"

+"Buy stocks where RSI crossed above 70"

+"Enter trades in mean reversion stocks with tight stop-loss"

+🔍 Advanced Filtering & Signal Scanning
+"Buy companies where profits grew more than 10% quarter-on-quarter"

+"Buy stocks down more than 20% from all-time highs with high volume"

+"Sell all stocks affected by global crude oil prices"

+🔁 Pairs & Strategy-Based Trading
+"Buy 3 shares of Reliance and sell 2 shares of Bharti Airtel"

+"Do pair trading between ICICI Bank and Axis Bank"

 ## Tool Descriptions